(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

 As mentioned, the risk of serotonin syndrome is increased when other serotonin enhancing drugs are used with trazodone.
 Fluoxetine and clomipramine would be examples of such medications.
-MAO inhibitors such as selegiline and amitraz (a tick control product) can also increase the risk of serotonin syndrome.
+MAO inhibitors such as selegiline and amitraz (a tick control product) can also increase the risk of serotonin syndrome as can concurrent use with the anti-nausea medication metoclopramide.
+Concurrent use of trazodone and tramadol can increase the risk of serotonin syndrome.

 There is a risk of increased bleeding tendency when trazodone is combined with Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).